Sure Dividend

 Two key long-term growth catalysts for ADP are continued payroll increases and expanding regulations.

-Next, the increasingly complex regulatory environment creates significant compliance costs for businesses; this also helps provide ADP with steady growth.
+The number of employees on ADP clients’ payrolls continues to grow, and we believe this will continue for the foreseeable future.
+Next, the increasingly complex regulatory environment creates significant compliance costs for businesses; this also helps provide ADP with long-term growth.

 Competitive Advantages & Recession Performance